 |Current Module Downloads: Module A1 Activity Worksheet|

 Before getting started with the Socio-Technical Sustainability Roadmap, you will first want to define the precise scope of the project currently under consideration.
 While this may seem a simple request, determining the shape and parameters of your project can be quite complicated.
 Digital projects can be superbly multi-faceted, and can manifest themselves via any number of creative outputs.
-These outputs could include, for example, a public-facing website, a dataset, an in-gallery exhibition with digital components, or written publications, whether online or in-print.
+These outputs could include, for example:

 As you go through the modules of the Roadmap, you’ll be asked to consider questions such as who your project is designed for, what parts of it are most important to sustain, who is responsible for its technologies, and how it is all funded.
 Many of these questions can be answered differently for different parts of a large-scale digital project.
 In order to answer these questions effectively, therefore, your team will need to decide–and agree on–what specific digital components of your project you are addressing as you work through the Roadmap.